ralyodio/KODI-Popcorn-Time/plugin.video.kodipopcorntime/README.md

 #### Can I set it to download directly to my NAS and keep it after playback?
 Yes of course.
 Just set the download directly to your NAS location, and make sure you have enabled "Keep files after playback" option.

-#### How can I report a bug?
-Please, file an issue :)

-#### Torrents are suddenly paused and then interrupted/stopped.
+#### The movie are suddenly paused and then interrupted/stopped.
 What can I do ?
 Probably your network is too slow and you are hitting a timeout used for HTTP on KODI.
 You can increase the timeout as documented [here](http://kodi.wiki/view/Advancedsettings.xml#playlisttimeout).
 Please note that increasing the timeout won't make your network faster, you just will wait more time before the torrent is interrupted.

-#### Provider X is blocked in my country/ISP, how can I set another domain?
-Enable Auto-Unblock in the settings.
-If it still doesn't work, you can go in Advanced > Custom Domains.
-Here to you can set each provider with whatever proxy you choose.

 Changelog
 ---------